Cellular Senescence Network Funding Opportunities Frequently Asked Questions (FAQs)

 There are three research initiatives that comprise the program:

-The goal for this set of initiatives, to be issued in FY21, is to generate extensive data from high-content, high-throughput imaging, omics, and other technologies as appropriate, to build, benchmark, standardize, and validate senescent cell maps at high resolution.
+The goal for this initiative is to generate extensive data from high-content, high-throughput imaging, omics, and other technologies as appropriate, to build, benchmark, standardize, and validate senescent cell maps at high resolution.
 Tissue Mapping Centers will be expected to integrate and optimize all parts of the data generation pipeline, from tissue collection and preservation through data generation, integration, analysis, and interpretation.
+Eight Human Tissue Mapping Centers were awarded in FY2021.
+A funding opportunity for the FY2022 Murine Tissue Mapping Centers is issued, and applications for this FOA will be accepted until Jan 19, 2022.

 These projects will establish proof of principle and validation of the next generation of tools, techniques and methods that can be implemented by the consortium for studying cellular senescence and their Senescence Associated Secretory Phenotype (SASP).
-Strong priority will be given to technologies to label and visualize senescent cells for fate mapping/lineage tracing and response to perturbations in vivo, and immunotherapy or other senolytic and/or senostatic approaches to eliminate senescent cells.
-Announcements will be issued in FY21 and FY22
+Strong priority will be given to technologies to label and visualize senescent cells for fate mapping/lineage tracing and response to perturbations in vivo.
+Announcements were issued in FY21 and FY22.

-This initiative, starting in FY2021, will focus on enhancing, validating, and integrating data from the Tissue Mapping Centers in order to develop and publicize the final maps and atlases describing senescent cells in healthy humans and, at a later stage, mice.
+This initiative, started in FY2021, focuses on enhancing, validating, and integrating data from the Tissue Mapping Centers to develop and publicize the final maps and atlases describing senescent cells in healthy humans and mice.
 The CODCC will serve as an organizational hub for the consortium, and it will collect, store, curate, and disseminate all data, metadata, analyses and visualization tools, computational models, and completed tissue maps generated by the SenNet consortium.
-It will develop controlled access workspaces for consortium working groups, and an outfacing portal, the Senescence Atlas, to the scientific community for access to the tools, technologies, and tissue-level maps and atlases developed by the TMC and Technology Hubs.
+It will develop controlled access workspaces for consortium working groups, and an outfacing portal, the Senescence Atlases, to the scientific community for access to the tools, technologies, and tissue-level maps and atlases developed by the TMC and Technology Hubs.

 The goal is to accommodate increasing data volume and evolving data types; and it is expected that SenNet will leverage the resources of existing single-cell atlas programs such as HTAN, HCA and HuBMAP; and have the capability to support both human and murine datasets.